c1fen/redseige-python-projects/project3/README.md

 Version 2 (project3_v2.py)

-- accepts both files and single input username or password
+- now accepts both a. files, and b. single input username or password
 - allows option of 1. bruteforcing every combination of username / password, or 2. password spraying against a list of usernames

 <h2>Project 3 - Brute Force!</h2>